blastbeng/spotisub/README.md

 * Generate artist reccomendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify
 * Generate playlist with all your saved tracks on Spotify
-* Optional spotdl integration, to automate the dowload process of missing tracks from the subsonic database
+* Optional Spotdl integration, to automate the dowload process of missing tracks from the subsonic database
+* Optional Lidarr integration, used altogether with spotdl to make decision about download a matching song or not

-Take a look at spotdl here: [https://github.com/spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader)
+Take a look at Spotdl here: [https://github.com/spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) Take a look at Lidarr here: [https://github.com/Lidarr/Lidarr](https://github.com/Lidarr/Lidarr)

+When both Spotdl and Lidarr integrations are enabled, if subtify doesn't find a song in subsonic database, it tries to search the artist returned from the spotify APIs inside the Lidarr database (via Lidarr APIs).
+If this artist isn't found inside the Lidarr database, the download process is skipped.

+So for example if you want to automate the download process, using this system you can skip the artists you don't like.

 FLASK APP ENDPOINTS:
 * /generate/artist_reccomendations/<artist_name>/ => Generate artist reccomendations playlists, if no artist is provided it will choose a random one from your library